Build Business with Charts and Graphs on Invoices

 There’s nothing like a bar chart or a line graph to perk up a presentation.
 When it comes to invoices, using charts and graphs can help streamline the billing process by providing an easy-to-understand overview of costs and other details.
 A colorful pie chart that shows a customer how their $40 utility bill breaks down among service, taxes and fees and fuel is sure to catch their eye.

-Charts, graphs and other visual representations make it easier for our brains to digest data and grasp complex information.
+Charts, graphs, and other visual representations make it easier for our brains to digest data and grasp complex information.
 They help us see how different factors relate to one another.

 Utility bills fluctuate.
 Charts and graphs make it easy for customers to notice the ups and downs.
-For example, by looking at a chart that shows average temperature and electric usage for each month, a customer would quickly realize that January’s bill has increased significantly because the average temperature that month was 20 degrees lower than December.
+For example, by looking at a chart that shows the average temperature and electric usage for each month, a customer would quickly realize that January’s bill has increased significantly because the average temperature that month was 20 degrees lower than December.